-At Meadowmont Animal Hospital, we emphasize the role of dental health in supporting your pet’s quality of life and general health.
+At Meadowmont Animal Hospital, we emphasize the role of veterinary dentistry in supporting your pet’s quality of life and general health.
 A dental health assessment is included as part of your pet’s routine wellness examination.
 We tailor dental health care plans for each pet which may include daily home care, professional dental cleaning, dental radiographs and oral surgery if needed.

 Periodontal disease is the most common medical disorder among pets nationwide, affecting more than 80 percent of dogs and 70 percent of cats by age three.
 If left untreated periodontal disease can reduce your pet’s quality of life and lifespan.
 Infection and inflammation in the mouth results in chronic pain and has systemic impacts on the organs.
 Harmful bacteria originating in the mouth can enter the bloodstream causing serious complications in the heart, kidneys and liver.